pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress.md

     SQL Egress is an [experimental feature](../../../contributing/supported-releases/#experimental){target=_blank}.

 Pachyderm already implements [egress to object storage](../export-data-egress){target=_blank} as an optional egress field in the pipeline specification.
 Similarly, our **SQL egress** lets you seamlessly export data from a Pachyderm-powered pipeline output repo to an SQL database.
 Specifically, we help you connect to a remote database and push the content of CSV files to the **exchange tables** of your choice, matching their column names and casting their content into their respective SQL datatype.
-The content of those tables matches the content of the latest commit of your pipeline.
-A new commit will trigger the delete of those data replaced with their new values.
+The content of those tables matches the content of the latest output commit of your pipeline.
+A new output commit will trigger a delete of all exchange tables before the insertion of new values.

+As of today, we support the following drivers:

+- postgres and postgresql : connect to Postgresql (or compatible databases such as Redshift).
+- mysql : connect to MySQL (or compatible databases such as MariaDB).
+- snowflake : connect to Snowflake.
 ## Use SQL Egress

 To egress data from the output commit of a pipeline to an SQL database, you will need to: